An official website of the United States government

 Clinical Laboratory Technologists and Technicians

-Dental hygienists clean teeth, examine patients for signs of oral diseases such as gingivitis, and provide other preventive dental care.
+Dental hygienists examine patients for signs of oral diseases, such as gingivitis, and provide preventive care, including oral hygiene.

 Diagnostic Medical Sonographers and Cardiovascular Technologists and Technicians, Including

 Diagnostic medical sonographers and cardiovascular technologists and technicians, including vascular technologists operate special imaging equipment to create images or to conduct tests.

 Nuclear Medicine Technologists